ringarochkryss/artstore/README.md

 #### The Journalist
 * **Find News:** Artists and media is depending of eachother.
 This site displays art news from Swedish State Radio but naturally there is art news in many other places, for instance in newspapers.
 However that is yesterdays news to journalists.
-As this site has artists and gallerists as admins it's the prefect site to visit for journalists looking for new news to write about.
+As this site has artists and gallerists as admins it's the perfect site to visit for journalists looking for news to write about.

 * **Learn more:** With info about galleries, artists and art anyone who want's to get a deeper knowledge about this can visit this site.
 The info on this site is ment to be kept short.
 Instead of